Biannual State of the Home Survey Finds HVAC System Repairs Are A Concern for Many Homeowners

 In the survey, 86 percent of homeowners say that the ability of a home maintenance app to offer a list of service providers would be a useful feature.
 Other features a majority of homeowners say would be useful in a home maintenance app are the ability to provide product recall notices (84 percent), the ability to order replacement parts for home items (81 percent), and the ability to store user manuals and access how-to-videos (79 percent).
 All of these features are available in the HomeServe App.

-For more information on available repair service plans, visit www.HomeServeUSA.com .
+For more information on available repair service plans, visit www.HomeServeUSA.com and for helpful homeowner tips, visit www.HomeServeUSA.com/blog.

 This survey was conducted online within the United States by The Harris Poll on behalf of HomeServe from September 17-19, 2019 among 2,050 U.S. adults ages 18 and older, of whom 1,370 are homeowners.
 This online survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.
 For complete survey methodology, including weighting variables and subgroup sample sizes, please contact email@example.com.